 Choosing the right Cat Door For Interior Doors can be confusing, so we compared the most popular options and narrowed it down to the best ones for you.

-- 4-way locking system lets you choose in-only, out-only, both, or fully locked for tailored access
+- Four-way locking system allows in-only, out-only, both, or fully locked modes

-- Transparent flap with brush strip reduces noise and allows pets to see through, minimizing anxiety
+- Transparent flap lets pets see through, reducing anxiety

 - Transparent flap for visibility